Trivialism: Argument from possibilism

 Above, possibilism (modal realism; related to possible worlds) is the oft-debated theory that every proposition is possible.
 With this assumed to be true, trivialism can be assumed to be true as well according to Kabay.

 Paradoxes

-The liar's paradox, Curry's paradox, and the principle of explosion all can be asserted as valid and not required to be resolved and used to defend trivialism.
+The liar's paradox, Curry's paradox, the principle of explosion, and the Characterization Principle all can be asserted as valid and not required to be resolved and used to defend trivialism.

 Philosophical implications

 Comparison to skepticism

 In Paul Kabay's comparison of trivialism to schools of philosophical skepticism (in "On the Plenitude of Truth")—such as Pyrrhonism—who seek to attain a form of ataraxia, or state of imperturbability; it is purported the figurative trivialist inherently attains this state.
 This is claimed to be justified by the figurative trivialist seeing every state of affairs being true, even in a state of anxiety.
 Once universally accepted as true, the trivialist is free from any further anxieties regarding whether any state of affairs is true.

 Kabay compares the Pyrrhonian skeptic to the figurative trivialist and claims that as the skeptic reportedly attains a state of imperturbability through a suspension of belief, the trivialist may attain such a state through an abundance of belief.

 In this case—and according to independent claims by Graham Priest—trivialism is considered the complete opposite of skepticism.
 However, insofar as the trivialist affirms all states of affairs as universally true, the Pyrrhonist neither affirms nor denies the truth (or falsity) of such affairs.